mezzio/mezzio-authentication-session/docs/book/v1/login-handler.md

                 <?= $this->escapeHtml($error) ?>
             </div>
             <?php endif ?>

             <div class="form-group">
                 <label for="username">Username</label>
                 <input type="text" class="form-control" id="username" name="username" placeholder="Enter username">
             </div>

             <div class="form-group">
                 <label for="password">Password</label>
                 <input type="password" class="form-control" id="password" name="password" placeholder="Password">
             </div>

             <button type="submit" class="btn btn-primary">Submit</button>
         </form></div>
     </div>
 </div>
 ```

+> ### Template location and structure
+>
+> Keep in mind the following when reading the above sample:
+>
+> - If you are using the modular structure, the template may be in a different
+>   location.
+Use the output from the `expressive handler:create` command to
+>   determine the exact location.
+>
+> - If you are using a different template engine, the syntax of the template
+>   may vary.
+>
+> - The HTML may need to vary based on your own site's UI framework and CSS.

 ## Create the route

-From here, we need to create a route for the new handler that handles two HTTP
+Now that we have the handler and template created, we need to create a route for
-methods: `GET` for displaying the initial form, and `POST` for validating
+the new handler that handles two HTTP methods: `GET` for displaying the initial
-submitted credentials.
-Open up your `config/routes.php` file, and edit it to add
+form, and `POST` for validating submitted credentials.
+Open up your
-the following within its callback:
+`config/routes.php` file, and edit it to add the following within its callback:

 ```php
 $app->route(